 Also along your Freedom Trail walk, you'll have the opportunity to see iconic landmarks including Faneuil Hall and the Old North Church, where Revere looked for a lantern signal—"One if by land, two if by sea"—before his legendary midnight ride.

 Finding the Freedom Trail

-If you're going...
-The Freedom Trail Information Booth, 617-536-4100, is located on Boston Common at 139 Tremont Street.
+The Freedom Trail Information Booth, (617-536-4100), is located on Boston Common at 139 Tremont Street.
 Here, you can pick up a map and brochure describing the trail sites.
-You can also purchase an audio tour (save money by downloading an .mp3 of the audio tour in advance).
+You can also purchase an audio tour.
 While you can theoretically pick up the trail at any point along the route, starting at Boston Common ensures you'll see all 16 historic sites along the one-way trail.

-Getting there...
-To reach the start of the Freedom Trail and the Boston Common Visitor Information Center by subway, take the Red or Green Line to Park Street Station.
+To reach the start of the trail and the Boston Common Visitor Information Center by subway, take the Red or Green Line to Park Street Station.
 Exit the station, and turn 180 degrees.
 The Center will be 100 yards in front of you.
 If you are arriving in Boston by car, the best parking spot is the Boston Common underground parking garage on Charles Street.

-Take a tour...
-National Park Service rangers conduct guided tours of the Freedom Trail and its sites.
+National Park Service rangers conduct guided tours of the trail and its sites.
 Some programs are offered daily year-round; others are seasonal.
 Check the current day's schedule online.
-The Freedom Trail Foundation offers public tours, too, with guides in Colonial period costume.
+The Freedom Trail Foundation, (617-357-8300), offers public tours, too, with guides in Colonial period costume.